-On Campus - SJCA Public Safety
+On Campus - SJC Public Safety

 Crimes committed on campus or property of the Annapolis campus should be reported immediately to St John's College Public Safety.
-For police or emergency medical (EMS) assistance on campus, contact the Public Safety Office.

-Main Number 443-336-2348 Campus extension X2000
+For police or emergency medical (EMS) assistance on campus, contact the Public Safety Office: Main Number 443-336-2348, or Campus extension 2000.
 The law enforcement agency with primary jurisdiction on the college is the Annapolis Police Department.

-Off Campus - Annapolis Police
+Off Campus - Annapolis Police Department

 Crimes committed off campus should be reported immediately to the local police jurisdiction.
 The Annapolis City Police Department is the primary law enforcement agency in the City of Annapolis.
-In the event you need police or EMS assistance off campus, contact the Annapolis City Police as follows:
+In the event you need police or EMS assistance off campus, contact the Annapolis City Police: